danielsaidi/DeckKit/README.md

 ## About DeckKit

 DeckKit helps you create deck-based apps in `SwiftUI`.

 The result can look like this or completely different:

 <p align="center" style="border-radius: 10px">
     <img src="Resources/Demo.gif" width=300 />
 </p>

 DeckKit decks can be customized to great extent.
 You can change colors, fonts, corner radius etc. of the standard card views, and also use completely custom views.

-DeckKit supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.